awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 -------------------------

-In the following documentation, function parameters are denoted by ``parameter``, except when used in mathematical formulas as in \f$
+In the following documentation, function parameters are denoted by ``parameter``, except when used in mathematical formulas as in :math:`\mathrm{variable}`.
-\mathrm{variable} \f$ .

 Basic error handling
 --------------------

 Error handling is a hybrid approach combining GSL with C++ exceptions.
 An abstract type has been defined which operates as a GSL-like error hander.
 The default error handler is a implementation of this abstract type which throws a C++ exception when an error is encountered.
 The various exceptions, and their correspondence with the GSL error codes, are given in the \ref exc_types_subsect section.
-By default in O\ :sub:`2`\ scl, the default GSL error handler is replaced with the O\ :sub:`2`\ scl default error handler, i.e.
+By default in O\
+:sub:`2`\ scl, the default GSL error handler is replaced with the O\
-GSL functions will throw C++ exceptions.
+:sub:`2`\ scl default error handler, i.e. GSL functions will throw C++ exceptions.

 Errors can be set by the user through the macros \ref O2SCL_ERR which calls the O\ :sub:`2`\ scl error handler.
 The error handler, \ref